Proposed Papahānaumokuākea National Marine Sanctuary: FAQs

 Q: Will sanctuary designation change the co-management structure of the monument?

-A: No. NOAA's Office of National Marine Sanctuaries has been a key partner and co-managing agency in the management of Papahānaumokuākea since the initial designation of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve in 2000.
+A: No, the co-management structure of the Monument will not change.
+NOAA's Office of National Marine Sanctuaries has been a key partner and co-managing agency in the management of Papahānaumokuākea since the initial designation of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve in 2000.
 The Office of National Marine Sanctuaries will continue to work collaboratively with the Papahānaumokuākea Monument Management Board to conduct, support and promote research, characterization and long term monitoring of marine ecosystems and species, and cultural and maritime heritage resources of Papahānaumokuākea.
-Sanctuary designation will ensure the full benefits and expertise offered by the National Marine Sanctuary System and staff.

 Q: Which EIS boundary alternative is NOAA recommending and why?